wgclakshan/pattern-matching-program/README.md

 ## Usage

 1. Prepare your text and pattern files.
-Create text files named 'text1.txt', 'text2.txt', etc., and pattern files named 'pattern1.txt', 'pattern2.txt', etc. Place them in the same directory as the program.
+Create text files named 'text1.txt', 'text2.txt', etc. in Text directory, and pattern files named 'pattern1.txt', 'pattern2.txt', etc. in Pattern directory.Place them(Text & Pattern directories) in the same directory as the program.

 2. Run the program by specifying the number of test cases.
    ```./patternmatching```